MarsBased/handbook/guides/patterns/rails/query-object.md

 This pattern is used to encapsulate complex database queries in an object.

-It helps on maintaining Rails code simple by separating algorithms from how the data needs to be gathered.
+It helps to maintain Rails code simple by separating algorithms from how the data needs to be gathered.

 ## Solution overview